 “More than 150 health-care workers who did not comply with a Houston-based hospital system’s vaccine mandate have been fired or resigned, more than a week after a federal judge upheld the policy.”

-Yet dozens of people picketed the hospital with says screaming tyranny, but guns, mass shootings, and kids killed in schools, churches, and malls are not tyranny.
+Yet dozens of people picketed the hospital with signs screaming tyranny, but guns, mass shootings, and kids killed in schools, churches, and malls are not tyranny.
 Anti-vaxxers who say “my body my choice” don’t support that same idea when it comes to abortion.

 Of course, we have to give credit where credit is due: Donald Trump.
 Yes, some of this attitude existed before Trump ran for office, and he certainly voiced his opinion on a lot of this long before.
 But he really ran with it when he saw the response he got from followers.
 And embellished.
 And lied.
 And lied some more.